-There is no simple, brainless solution.
+There is no simple solution.
 Manufacturers create packaging without taking into consideration what happens after the product is taken out and consumed.
-Most plastic bags end up in the trash.
+Many plastic bags also contain metals and waxes which make them un-recyclable and so most plastic bags end up in the trash.
 Let’s change that!

-Each community’s collection procedures are different: The general rule is: RESEARCH your community’s guidelines.
-Some offer curbside, some only offer at retail grocers, it is up to you to become INFORMED.
+Each community’s collection procedures are different: The general rule is: RESEARCH your community’s guidelines and DO NOT put bags in with your other recyclables.
+Some towns offer bag recycling at their transfer stations, most bags can only be recycled at retail stores.
+It is up to you to become INFORMED.
 The guidelines posted in this page are for Franklin County, MA and could generally be applied to most national retails that collect such as Staples, Whole Foods, Stop and Shop, Big Y, Hannaford, Von’s, etc. Please check with your local retailers and if they don’t have a bin, start advocating for one!